ruby/www.ruby-lang.org/en/news/_posts/2022-11-24-ruby-2-7-7-released.md

 * [CVE-2021-33621: HTTP response splitting in CGI]({%link en/news/_posts/2022-11-22-http-response-splitting-in-cgi-cve-2021-33621.md %})

-This release also includes some bug fixes.
+This release also includes some build problem fixes.
+They are not considered to affect compatibility with previous versions.
 See the [commit logs](https://github.com/ruby/ruby/compare/v2_7_6...v2_7_7) for further details.

 ## Download